I’m a Forever Dog.

 Thank you for your interest in adopting from Boxer Rescue Angels of Florida.
 Please review the information below prior to submitting your Application to adopt a Boxer.

-Boxer Rescue Angels serves Central and Southwest Florida in the following counties: Charlotte, Collier, Desoto, Hardee, Highlands, Hillsborough, Lee, Manatee, Pasco, Pinellas, Polk and Sarasota.
-If you reside outside of this area you may be directed to another Boxer rescue organization that can serve your needs.
+Boxer Rescue Angels serves Central and Southwest Florida in the following counties: Charlotte, Collier, Desoto, Hernando, Hillsborough, Lee, Manatee, Pasco, Pinellas, Polk and Sarasota.
+If you reside outside of this area you may be directed to one of the below Boxer rescue organizations.

 - You must be 21 years of age and living on your own.